James Beard Award-winning Chef and author of Notes from a Young Black Chef

 Now, Onwuachi draws from his experience in the fine dining space to advocate for increased diversity in the food world and more opportunities for people of color.
 A relatable and charismatic speaker, he shares his experiences of overcoming adversity and pursuing one’s dreams, even when they aren’t what you expected.

 In 2019, Kwame Onwuachi was named on the TIME 100 Next List, and received the James Beard Award for Rising Star Chef of the Year.
 In addition to Onwuachi’s run on Top Chef, he has appeared on The Dish and CBS This Morning, and he has been interviewed by The Daily Show with Trevor Noah, NPR, and PBS.
-His memoir, Notes from A Young Black Chef, is currently being adapted into a feature film starring Lakeith Stanfield.
+His memoir, Notes from A Young Black Chef, which is nominated for the 2020 IACP Cookbook Awards, is currently being adapted into a feature film starring Lakeith Stanfield.

 Notes from a Young Black Chef